ruixingw/parmhess/processes.rst

 Parameterization
 ----------------
+For convinience, in the following text, the term **internal coordinates** refers to all bonds/angles/dihedrals/impropers in the molecule.

-It is very common that several bonds/angles/dihedrals/impropers have the same type.
+It is very common that several internal coordinates have the same type.
 For example, two H-O bonds in H2O2 have the same bond type "ho-oh".
-Parmhess will solve force constant for each of them separately, and then average force constants of both to yield the force constant for "ho-oh" type.
+Parmhess solves force constant for every internal coordinate separately, and the average value of the force constant over all equivalent internal coordinates in the molecule was provided as the final result.

-For convinience, in the following text, term **internal coordinates** refers to all bonds/angles/dihedrals/impropers in the system.

 \1.
 Create and switch to :code:`hffiles` folder as the working space and then copy all input files here.

 \2.
-From the Input files (:code:`mmH2O2.com`/:code:`freqH2O2.fchk` in the previous example), read geometry, atom types, charges , Hessian, and internal coordinate types.
+From the Input files (:code:`mmH2O2.com`/:code:`freqH2O2.fchk` in the previous example), read geometry, atom types, charges, connectivity, Hessian, and all internal coordinate types (eg: "ho-oh").

 From these informations, internal coordinates are identified.
 In this example, the following coordinate types are readed: ho-oh, oh-oh, ho-oh-oh, ho-oh-oh-ho.
-The following internal coordinates are identified: h1-o1; o1-o2; o2-h2; h1-o1-o2; o1-o2-h2; h1-o1-o2-h2.
+Based on the connectivity, following internal coordinates are identified: h1-o1; o1-o2; o2-h2; h1-o1-o2; o1-o2-h2; h1-o1-o2-h2.

 \3.
 Identify and count unknown coordinate types.
 If a **improper** type exists, the corresponding improper coordinate will be identified, too.
 In H2O2, all types are unknown and the number of unknowns is 4.

 \4.
 Identify and match the type of internal coordinates.
-Here, The relation between o1-o2 and oh-oh type will be identified.
+FOr example, o1-o2 will be matched with "oh-oh" type.

 \5.
 Identify and Count all internal coordinates whose force constant is unknown.
 Here, all internal coordinates are unknown and the number of unknowns is 6.

 \6.
 Prepare and run Gaussian jobs named as :code:`hessXX.com`.
 Each job corresponds to a internal coordinate.
-They are used to calculate the **lowercase h**.
+They are used to calculate the lowercase **h**.

 \7.
 1-4 pair of dihedrals and impropers, 1-3 pair of angles, 1-2 pair of bonds are identified and stored.
 These pairs are corresponding to 3x3 partial Hessians.